Please contact Jodie at email@example.com about presenting a craft of writing workshop at your conference or writers’ group meeting.

 ~ Engage Your Readers with Deep Point of View

 ~ Revise for Success – A Step-by-Step Plan for Revising & Editing Your Fiction

 ~ Hook Your Readers with a Riveting Opening

-~ Style Blunders to Watch for in Fiction
+~ Style Blunders to Avoid in Your Fiction

 ~ Cut the Clutter and Streamline Your Writing

 ~ Immerse the Readers in Your Story World

 ~ Adding Tension, Suspense and Intrigue to Your Story

 ~ How to Slash 20-40% of Your Word Count – Without Losing Any of the Good Stuff!

 ~ Info Dumps, AYKB, & Other Author Intrusions